 David Hacin, FAIA

 David J. Hacin FAIA is the founding Principal and President of Hacin + Associates.

 Born in Geneva in 1961, David received his Bachelors of Arts in Architecture from Princeton University summa cum laude in 1983 and his Masters of Architecture with distinction from the Harvard Graduate School of Design in 1987.
 He has lectured and taught architecture at the Rhode Island School of Design and at Northeastern University, where he currently serves on the School’s Advisory Board.
 David Hacin has participated in lectures and symposia in the US and abroad, and is a frequent guest critic at many other schools of architecture around the country, including the Harvard GSD, the MIT School of Architecture, the University of Virginia and others.
 Named a Fellow of the American Institute of Architects in 2010, David Hacin is a member of the Boston Civic Design Commission, the city’s design review panel for significant projects that impact the public realm, and was a founding co-chair of DIGMA [Design Industry Groups of Massachusetts], a design industry initiative that seeks to raise the profile of design as an important economic sector of the regional economy.
 A long-time member of the Boston Society of Architects, David has served on the Board of Directors of the BSA as Commissioner of Urban Design; as chair of both the Honors and Awards Committee and the Urban Design Awards Committee; and, as the Jury Chair for the Harleston Parker Award, the BSA’s most prestigious award for a work of architecture in the Boston area.
-Most recently, David served as the first Guest Editor of a special issue on innovation and change for ArchitectureBoston magazine, the quarterly journal of the Boston Society of Architects, and most recently, he was a speaker at TEDxFenway in 2015 where he introduced questions and ideas for the future of design and the City of Boston.
+David served as the first Guest Editor of a special issue on innovation and change for ArchitectureBoston magazine, the quarterly journal of the Boston Society of Architects, and most recently, he was a speaker at TEDxFenway in 2015 where he introduced questions and ideas for the future of design and the City of Boston.
 David is licensed in the Commonwealth of Massachusetts and is a member of the National Council of Architectural Registration Boards [NCARB].